ToeKnee013/Capstone-Project-BellaBeat/README.md

 ## Process
 The tools used for the cleaning, analysis and sharing are BigQuery: SQL, Google Sheets and Tableau Refer to the [cleaning report](https://github.com/ToeKnee013/Capstone-Project-BellaBeat/blob/main/Cleaning%20Report.md) for more details on the cleaning.
-To summarize, I made the follwing changes:
+To summarize, I made the following changes:
 * Filtered out any columns that were unrelated to the analysis
 * Made a new table named "Working_Table"
 * In the new table, I filtered out any rows where calories and distance equal zero ```WHERE Calories>0 AND TotalDistance>0```